Hydrotherapy is exercising in water.

 Warm water helps you relax

-The water temperature in hospital aquatic physiotherapy pools is usually around 33-34 degrees Celsius.
+The water temperature in hydrotherapy pools is usually around 33-34 degrees Celsius - much higher than a swimming pool.
 The warmth of the water helps you to relax and tight muscles can be stretched more efficiently when they are relaxed.

 Top safety tips

 Consult your doctor or physiotherapist before you try exercising in water.

-The area around the pool is likely to be wet and slippery.
+The area around the pool is likely slippery.
 Take care and don't run or rush.
 You can wear flip flops or beach shoes and if you normally use a stick or crutch, it's much safer to use a walking frame instead, as a stick can very easily slip when wet.

 It's possible to overdo things in the water because it feels easier.
 Begin gently and gradually build up the length of time you spend in the pool.

 Only do the exercises shown by your physiotherapist.
 Do not perform your dry land exercise programme in water: not only is it not effective, but it could even do more harm than good.

 - Angina at rest or shortness of breath at rest

-If you have compromised lung function you may find the pressure of the water on the chest and ribcage too much when in the deep end.
+If you have lung function problems you may find the pressure of the water on the chest and ribcage too much when in the deep end.

 If you suffer with asthma or angina, always take your inhalers and sprays with you and leave them on the pool side, so they are there should you need them.

 Where to find hydrotherapy

 The best option is your local NASS branch, where you can exercise under the supervision of your physiotherapist.